Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/python/security.rst

 .. note::

-   These command line arguments can be used to start a regular blender instance and will still override the user-preferences.
+   These command line arguments can be used to start a regular Blender instance and will still override the user-preferences.